 Using mathematical, computational and engineering approaches to solve biological problems.
 Including cell biology, neurobiology, immunology, physiology, structural biology, chemical biology, biotechnology, microbiology and evolutionary biology.

-Students on this programme are based at either Southampton or QMUL and focus on Digital Technologies, Informatics for Health, Advanced Therapeutics and Precision Medicine in specific projects relevant to their subject areas.
+Students on this programme are based at either Southampton or Queen Mary and focus on Digital Technologies, Informatics for Health, Advanced Therapeutics and Precision Medicine in specific projects relevant to their subject areas.

 Ivestigating the science and technology of graphene, carbon allotropes, layered crystals and hybrid nanomaterials.
 Our vision is to take graphene, related layered materials and hybrids to a point where they can revolutionise flexible, wearable and transparent (opto)electronics, with a manifold return in innovation and exploitation.

 Each centre or partnership will have its own application process and its own deadlines (typically between November – February, before studies commencing in September).
+UK students are eligible for all schemes but EU students are only eligible for a few.
 Please use the links above for more information.

 Your potential supervisor or school/institute administrator will be able to advise you on how to apply for a studentship held at one of the above DTCs, CDTs or DTPs.